 Questions

-Does snail slime rebuild the hydrolipid barrier?
+Does snail mucus rebuild the hydrolipid barrier?

 Does snail mucus reduce TEWL?

-Can snail slime be used after retinol?
+Can snail mucus be used after retinol?

-Is snail slime suitable for sensitive skin?
+Is snail mucus suitable for sensitive skin?

-Does snail slime replace ceramides?
+Does snail mucus replace ceramides?

-No. They work complementarily, not interchangeably.
+No. It acts complementarily, not interchangeably.

 Sources

-Snail slime - regeneration, healing, skin
+Snail mucus - regeneration, healing, skin

 Truchuelo et al., 2020, Clinical efficacy of a cosmetic product containing snail secretion filtrate, Journal of Cosmetic Dermatology

-Snail slime and epidermal regeneration
+Snail mucus and epidermal regeneration

 Gentili et al., 2018, Snail secretion filtrate stimulates fibroblast migration and wound healing, Molecules